 Hiking the Harding Icefield Trail on a Ranger-Led Hike

-We arrived just as the two rangers that were leading the hike had started their debrief.
+We arrived just as the two rangers who were leading the hike had started their debrief.
 There were a lot of people that had turned up to do the trail and we all listened intently, laughing nervously when one of the rangers was describing what to do if a bear attacks you.
-Apparently, you don’t start fighting back until it literally starts eating you.
+You don’t start fighting back until it literally starts eating you.
 Hmmm.

 After the terrifying briefing, we were asked to split into two groups, one was the fast group and one was the slow group.
 My friend Ruth and I opted to go with the slow group because we wanted to dawdle and take pictures, while our friends Rachel and Guy went with the fast group.